mrcavalcanti/mosaicoo/docs/sources/administration/manage-organizations/_index.md

 ## Delete an organization

-This action permanently removes an organization from your Grafana server.
+This action permanently removes an organization from your Mosaicoo server.

 > **Warning:** Deleting the organization also deletes all teams and dashboards associated the organization.

 ### Before you begin

-- Ensure that you have Grafana Server Administrator permissions
+- Ensure that you have Mosaicoo Server Administrator permissions
 - Because the delete action removes all teams and dashboards associated with the organization, ensure that the users who rely on the organization dashboards are aware of the change

 **To delete an organization:**

-1. Sign in to Grafana as a server administrator.
+1. Sign in to Mosaicoo as a server administrator.
 1. Hover your cursor over the **Server Admin** (shield) icon until a menu appears, and click **Orgs**.
 1. Click the red **X** next to the organization that you want to delete.
 1. Click **Delete**.